maffettone/erobs/src/ur3e_hande_robot_description/README.md

 **urdf/ur_with_hande.urdf.xacro**

 This file creates the description for the ur3e robot and attaches the hande gripper.
-Ur3e robot module is created to be incompatible to the humble version of the the package [ur_description](https://github.com/UniversalRobots/Universal_Robots_ROS2_Description/blob/29e90d5095fdf4af99eba3c3eae153d7d5d769c0/urdf/ur.urdf.xacro) by the following line
+Ur3e robot module is created to be directly compatible with the humble version of the the package [ur_description](https://github.com/UniversalRobots/Universal_Robots_ROS2_Description/blob/29e90d5095fdf4af99eba3c3eae153d7d5d769c0/urdf/ur.urdf.xacro) by the following line
 ```xml
 <xacro:include filename="$(find ur_description)/urdf/ur_macro.xacro"/>
 ```